I have been an online writer for more than eight years. I enjoy writing about beauty and fashion, particularly vintage fashion.

 I don’t particularly like the phrase plus size.
-I believe people have all shapes and sizes.
-Why do you have to be referred to as plus size if you wear a size 12 or larger.
+I believe people come in all shapes and sizes.
+Why do you have to be referred to as plus size if you wear a size 12 or larger?
 (12 is plus size?
 Really?
 Seriously?)

 Rule # 1: Don’t Wear Fitted Clothing.

 WRONG!
 Fitted clothing actually makes you look smaller.
 Loose clothing makes you look larger.
 The important thing is to look for the right fit and certain details that will make the best of your shape.